Swami Satyabhakta: Early life

-Born Mulchanda at Shahpur, Sagar, he moved to Damoh to his aunt's house after the death of his mother at age 4, where he was renamed Darbarilal.
+Born Mulchand at Shahpur, Sagar, he moved to Damoh to his aunt's house after the death of his mother at age 4, where he was renamed Darbarilal.
 He met Ganeshprasad Varni at Damoh and influenced by him, he joined the pathshala established by Varniji at Sagar.
 At age 19, he graduated with the title Nyayatirth and became a teacher at Sdyavad Vdyalaya at Varanasi for a year.
 He then moved to Seoni and then Indore, where he developed his rationalistic principles.

 In 1923, he became a reformer.
 He lived in Bombay during 1926-1936, where he edited Jain Jagat and Jain Prakash.
 He started writing a series of articles that were later compiled into Jain Dharma Samiksha.
 He eventually moved to Wardha in 1936 and established his Ashrama there.